 People generally commit infractions close to home, and the main purpose of the Marietta Municipal Court is to efficiently manage issues that happen within city limits.
 The court is primarily limited in its jurisdiction to traffic offenses and misdemeanor offenses, as well as keeping records of those cases that have occurred within the Marietta city limits.

-These cases are overseen by judges, rather than juries, according to city policy, various state laws, and other court standards.
+According to city policy, various state laws, and other court standards, these cases are overseen by judges rather than juries.
 The court often adjudicates infractions like parking tickets or minor criminal activities such as vandalism.
 Civil charges enforced by the local court – such as those for school bus stop arm and photo-enforced traffic signal infractions – are also handled here.

 If you are facing your first court appearance, be prepared in advance.
 You do not want to find out the hard way that it is helpful to have representation in court.
 Even minor crimes can carry serious consequences, so your best choice is to obtain knowledgeable counsel.
-Since the potential repercussions may be costly, legal representation for Marietta Municipal Court can be considered a bargain.
+Since the potential repercussions may be costly, legal representation for the Municipal Court of Marietta can be considered a bargain.

 The Marietta, Georgia Municipal Court’s jurisdiction is restricted to misdemeanor criminal activities of shoplifting of $500 or less, ownership of cannabis (less than 1 oz), and traffic offenses like DUI or other traffic tickets.

 The Marietta GA Municipal Court is under the authority of a full-time Judge, who commands all court decisions, a Court Administrator, full-time Court Clerks, and a Records Clerk.

 The responsibilities of the court include the following: